The neutered role of today’s bank manager: a painting by numbers

 - x 4.5 multiplier = £362,250!

-Now, jump to our » contractor mortgage calculator and work out how much you can borrow using our agreement.
+Now, jump to our » contractor mortgage calculator and work out how much you can borrow using our equation.

 Your application reaching the right people is critical for success

-That's doesn't mean we try and hide anything from them.
-They just don't need accounts, payslips, anything like that.
-We know, because we've sat around the table with them and thrashed this thing out for you.
+That doesn't mean we try to hide anything from them.
+They just don't need accounts, payslips, anything that could obfuscate their view of your affordability.
+How do we know this?
+Because we've sat around table with so many lenders and thrashed out their lending criteria for you.

-Rest assured, our Specialist Advisors know exactly how this should be and where to send it.
-The senior underwriters with whom we deal have an inherent knowledge of the way contractors work.
+Rest assured, our brokers know exactly how this works and where to send your application.
+The senior underwriters with whom we deal also have an inherent knowledge of how contractors work.

-They don’t need the reams of unnecessary paperwork High Street branch advisors asks for.
+They don’t need the reams of unnecessary paperwork that High Street branch advisors ask for.
 They just want the basics to get the job done.

-Freelancer Financials has, believe it or not, adapted with the times.
-Of course we have.
-But our underlying ethos of building strong, personal relationships sets us apart in London.
-At least we like to think so.
+Freelancer Financials has adapted with the times, never resting on its laurels.
+But it's our underlying ethos of building strong, personal relationships that sets us apart from other London brokers.
+And, yes: we have the awards to prove it.

 …if only I’d got some left to spoil!